kain88-de/mdanalysis-nightly/README.md

 Nightly Preview builds
 ============================

-This is a repo of conda-build from the current development version of MDAnalysis
+This is a repo of conda-build from the current development version of MDAnalysis.
+The mdanalysis package depends on other packages from the conda-forge channel.

 Current build status